Energy Efficient Optimization for Wireless Virtualized Small Cell Networks With Large-Scale Multiple Antenna

 © 2017 IEEE.
 Personal use of this material is permitted.
 Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing this material for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of this work in other works.

 Wireless network virtualization is envisioned as a promising framework to provide efficient and customized services for next-generation wireless networks.
 In wireless virtualized networks (WVNs), limited radio resources are shared among different services providers for providing services to different users with heterogeneous demands.
-In this work, we propose a resource allocation scheme for an OFDM-based WVN, where one small cell base station equipped with a large number of antennas serves the users with different service requirements.
+In this paper, we propose a resource allocation scheme for an orthogonal frequency division multiplexing-based WVN, where one small cell base station equipped with a large number of antennas serves the users with different service requirements.
 In particular, with the objective to obtain the energy efficiency in the uplink, a joint power, subcarrier, and antenna allocation problem is presented considering availability of both perfect and imperfect channel state information.
 Subsequently, relaxation and variable transformation are applied to develop the efficient algorithm to solve the formulated non-convex and combinational optimization problem.
 Extensive simulation studies demonstrate the advantages of our presented system architecture and proposed schemes. ...

 MetadataShow full item record